What to Do if Your Etsy Account is Suspended

 This post may contain affiliate links which means we may receive a commission if you purchase through our links.
 Please read our disclosure for more info.

 First, breathe.
-The number one common scenario we see is that someone just opened their Etsy account and Etsy accidentally suspended them.
-Maybe their business name and bank account name did not match and it flagged their fraud detection system.
-Usually these cases get resolved and shops reinstated within a few weeks.
+The number one common scenario we see for Etsy sellers is that someone just opened their Etsy account and Etsy accidentally suspended them.
+Maybe their business name and bank account name did not match and it flagged Etsy’s fraud detection system.
+Usually, these cases get resolved and shops are reinstated within a few weeks.

 Can Etsy Suspend My Account?